 Custom home builders in the Hamilton and Niagara regions refer to the rough-in stage of the building process as the time when all of the basic framing is completed.
 The electrical and plumbing installations are made, but the walls and ceilings are not yet closed off.

-In the case of a plumbing rough-in, it means that all the pipes – both for the water supply and drainage – have been run through holes in the studs.
+A plumbing rough-in means that all the pipes – both for the water supply and drainage – have been run through holes in the studs.
 All pipe connections have been completed, but fixtures such as sinks and faucets have yet to be installed.

 And although rough-in plumbing is essential to all builds, there are some unique considerations that make it particularly important during the building of a custom home.

 Rough-in plumbing is essential to the permit and inspection process

 Once the walls and ceilings go up in a custom home, you will no longer be able to see the majority of the home’s plumbing system.
 So before any drywall goes up, a building inspector must come in and approve (or fail) the rough-ins.
 If the building inspector does not give the rough-ins a passing grade, then the work must be corrected before the building project can continue.

 What is the main problem that inspectors find with plumbing rough-ins?

 When installing a custom home’s plumbing, the plumber must cut holes in the timber frames to run the pipes through.
 This can lead to major problems with the frame’s integrity if the holes are too big, in the wrong places, or if there are too many holes.
 A poorly done plumbing rough-in can mean that other work must be halted while the frames are being reinforced.